“My first payday loan was £100 for a night out. 5 years later I was in £26k of debt”

 Unfortunately the 'joys' of addiction don't work as simply as that.

 I was often able to win fairly considerable amounts, but I was always drawn in by the temptation of making these winnings bigger.
-I'd split the money into several smaller bets to try achieving a higher end result, and in the end this became my downfall.
+I'd split the money into several smaller bets to try achieving a higher end result.
+In the end, this became my downfall.

 At this point, you're probably wondering how Danny was allowed to continue borrowing money when he already had a few payday loans, most of which were going straight into gambling.

-As Danny explains, despite the fact that he had several payday loans on the go at once, companies were still happy to lend to him.
+As Danny explains, despite having several payday loans on the go at once, companies were still happy to lend to him.

 Many payday lenders would ask to see bank statements, but they'd still decide to lend additional money, using the justification that I had a “good” credit score.